This article will help you read and understand your pathology report for invasive ductal carcinoma.

 Ductal carcinoma starts inside the breast but the tumour may spread into the overlying skin or the muscles of the chest wall.
 The term tumour extension is used when cancer cells are found in either the skin or the muscles below the breast.

-Why is this important?
 Tumour extension increases the tumour stage (see Pathologic stage below).
-It is also associated with a higher risk that the tumour will grow back after treatment (local recurrence) or that cancer cells will travel (metastasize) to a distant body site such as the lung.
+It is also associated with a higher risk that the tumour will grow back after treatment (local recurrence) or that cancer cells will travel to a distant body site such as the lung.
+The spread of cancer cells to another part of the body is called a metastasis.

 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.